 Amazon announced imminent updates to its Buyer-Seller communication guidelines.
-Are you prepared for the change?
+Does this affect your store?

 Sellers talked, Amazon listened.